JesusRH97/Gazebo-simulator/README.md

 ## Pre requisites

 Some of the following sections are a must if you want to run the simulator on your computer.
-If you are already done with this part, you can skip it.
+If you are already done with this part, you can skip it and go ahead with the following.

 ### Software